Vitamin D & Inflammatory Bowel Disease

 In addition, patients with the highest blood levels of vitamin D had signs of reduced inflammation, and these patients also reported better quality of life.
 Vitamin D could also positively influence the commensal bacteria residing in the colon through regulation of anti-microbial peptides.

 So it seems that the Vitamin D Receptor in the gut has important roles to play in the management of our immune system, our gut microbiome and the gut barrier function in the small and large intestines.
-And that during periods of inflammation (typically experienced with inflammatory bowel disease like Crohn’s) – these receptors appear to be blocked by specific molecules, making the VDR blunted to suitable agonists.
+And that during periods of inflammation (typically experienced with inflammatory bowel disease like Crohn’s) – these receptors appear to be blocked by specific molecules, making the Vitamin D receptor blunted to suitable agonists.

 As such, determining Vitamin D status as a normal part of human health analysis these days should be looked at with greater intensity, especially if someone presents with active or quiescent IBD and that their levels of vit D may need to be monitored more closely and adjusted accordingly.